giobyte8/FXFormGenerator/README.md

  * Form validation through java validation API (Error labels into form).
  * Display the form as a Dialog or
  * Construct the form and return it as a Node to be included into your UI components.
+ * Display the form in read * only mode using * labels to display POJO properties values.

 #### Aesthetic
  * Assign custom text for each field label